egle-git/shears/DYJets/README.md

 ```

 You can use `dyjets-loop-syst` instead of `dyjets-loop`.
 It uses the same .yml file used for the central value.
-At the end of each .yml file, you can turn on or off the systematic variations for each uncertianty source.
+At the end of each .yml file, you can turn on or off the systematic variations for each uncertainty source.
 e.g. for the electron channel,

 ```yaml